Arne Ljungqvist: Biography

 Ljungqvist grew up in Ålsten, outside Stockholm, as the son of Gunnar Ljungqvist (1898-1968), a CEO in the insurance industry and right-wing politician, and his wife Solveig.
 In his youth, Arne Ljungqvist competed in the high jump, javelin throw and decathlon.
 In 1952 he won the national high jump title and finished 15th at the 1952 Summer Olympics.
 He then left competitive sports to complete his medical training.

 Ljungqvist represented Sweden at the Olympic Games in Helsinki 1952 and was amongst the top three ranked high jumpers in Europe.
 That year, he achieved a personal best of 2.01m.
 He was the Swedish junior champion in the high jump, pole vault, and javelin in 1951 and the senior champion in the high jump in 1952.

 Ljungqvist has three children with his wife Ulla (1933-2011).

 Academic career

-After his medical studies, Ljungqvist was appointed professor, serving from 1972–1983, and made medical research in the fields of renal and cardiovascular diseases and, later, oncology at the Karolinska Institute.
+After his medical studies, Ljungqvist was appointed professor, serving from 1972 to 1983, and made medical research in the fields of renal and cardiovascular diseases and, later, oncology at the Karolinska Institute.
 In the last years of his academic career, he was rector of the Swedish School of Sport and Health Sciences in Stockholm from 1992 to 1996, an institution which has close collaboration with the Karolinska Institute in the field of sports medicine.
 He ended his professional career as President of the Swedish Cancer Society, 1992–2001.